davidklhui/others/README.md

 # others
-Contains other personal interested projects
+Contains other personal interested and job seeking showcase project